Nick-Stewart7/omni-teacher/README.md

 ## Troubleshooting

 **API not starting:**
-- Ensure your Google API key is set in `agent/.env`
+- Ensure your Google API key is set in `.env`
 - Check that port 8000 is not in use

 **Streamlit can't connect:**